HEAD COACH LINDSEY MARTIN

-"After a brief but exhaustive national search, Lindsey was the clear choice as the best fit here at VCU," Director of Athletics Ed McLaughlin said.
+"Lindsey was the clear choice as the best fit here at VCU," Director of Athletics Ed McLaughlin said.
 "She is a proven winner, both as a player and a coach.
 We are extremely excited about the future of our women's soccer program with Lindsey leading us to our goal of winning championships."

 The Virginia native grew up in Chesapeake, where she was a standout at Hickory High School.
 In June of 2015, she married Adam Martin.